Climate and Average Weather Year Round in Wilmington North Carolina, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Wilmington experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.7 months, from October 20 to May 10, with average wind speeds of more than 8.1 miles per hour.
-The windiest day of the year is February 26, with an average hourly wind speed of 9.6 miles per hour.
+The windiest month of the year in Wilmington is February, with an average hourly wind speed of 9.5 miles per hour.

 The calmer time of year lasts for 5.3 months, from May 10 to October 20.
-The calmest day of the year is August 9, with an average hourly wind speed of 6.7 miles per hour.
+The calmest month of the year in Wilmington is August, with an average hourly wind speed of 6.9 miles per hour.